Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

 \section{Evaluation}

-We implemented our technique as a standalone open-source command-line tool\footnote{The tool, the public logs and models used as input, and the experiment results are available at \url{https://apromore.org/platform/tools}} as part of the Apromore process mining environment \cite{Apromore}.
+We implemented our technique as a standalone open-source command-line tool\footnote{The command line tool is available as \emph{ProConformance 3.0 (automata-based)} at \url{https://apromore.org/platform/tools}; All public logs and models used in the evaluation are available at \url{https://melbourne.figshare.com/articles/dataset/Public_benchmark_data-set_for_Conformance_Checking_in_Process_Mining/8081426}; Source code is available at \url{https://github.com/reissnda/AutomataConformance}} as part of the Apromore process mining environment \cite{Apromore}.
 Given an event log in XES format and a process model in either BPMN or PNML format, the tool produces various alignment statistics such as fitness and raw fitness costs.
 Optionally, the tool can output the alignments found or manifest the PSP data structure.
 It is also possible to specify which extension to the Automata-based approach should be applied, i.e.\ i) base approach without any extension (Automata); ii) with the S-Components extension (SComp); iii) with the S-Components and tandem repeats reduction (TR-SComp); or iv) a hybrid approach that tries to automatically select the most suitable extension based on the characteristics of the input model and log (Hybrid).